Jeremy-Day-Lab/ratlas/README.md

 1) `git clone` this repository to your local computer and feel free to make changes to the repository.
 If you would like to contribute to this repository please follow the following git flow: https://levelup.gitconnected.com/semantic-versioning-with-git-flow-and-the-marvelous-way-to-go-there-b9f97b90455c?gi=3901bb647b71 ; for more information on this please contact a member from U-BDS.
 In short, the `main` branch is the stable version of the app, and new features should be committed to the `development` branch (ideally by first creating `feature_*` branch from `development` first).
 Once the newly developed feature is fully tested it may be merged to `main`.
 U-BDS provides a detailed guide on this protocol (request access if needed).

 2) Make sure you have the datasets needed by the app.
-Download them from https://uab.box.com/s/jc4bgyqmzkrol74gtzo2hgcfdkxhikxg (if you need access, ask Lara), and place them in the `lean_datasets` folder from this repository.
+Download them from https://uab.box.com/s/jc4bgyqmzkrol74gtzo2hgcfdkxhikxg (if you need access, ask Lara), and place them in the `lean_datasets` folder from this repository. __You do not need to download the `other_files` sub-directory (these are just files which are present for solidarity or development needs)__.

 ## Current state: